koraytugay/koraytugay.github.io/content/various/maven.md

 ```

 ### Where are the Plugins Defined?
-The super pom already defines several default plugins, such as the `clean` or the `compiler` plugin.
-Any other plugins are again defined by the user in pom.
-Check the effective pom to find for example:
+The super POM already defines several default plugins, such as the `clean` or the `compiler` plugin.
+Any other plugins are again defined by the user in POM.
+Check the effective POM to find for example:

 ```xml
 <build>